mango915/haliteRL/README.md

 **Demo:**

 This is a demo of our trained agent in a 7x7 map.
 The ship has to navigate the sea and collect the halite from the cells of the map.
-Brighter colors indicate a greater amount of halite and more halite collected when the ship stops over them.
+Brighter colors indicate a greater amount of halite, hence more halite collected when the ship stops over them.
 At each frame we show the convenience (Q-value) of each move (move in one of the four cardinal directions or stay still and collect resources) with colors ranging from red (less convenient) to green (more convenient).
 These Q-values of course have been learned autonomously by the agent during training.

 <img src="Tutorials/Support_material/play_episode_HQ.gif">